bojohnson5/bojohnson5.github.io/pages/blogs/bytes.md

 ```

 This reads in the binary file and gets the file size in bytes along with creating variables
-to be stored in ROOT file.
-After creating ROOT file branches for the new file, the code
+to be stored in a ROOT file.
+After creating ROOT branches for the new file, the code
 reads the event header from the binary file.
 The binary file has a structure of six
 four-byte integers followed by a series of ADC values stored from the digitizer.
 The number
 of two-byte ADC integers is found in the header with a little algebra.
 The header and ADC